Calling Compute with .NET

 /// <summary>

-/// Very basic SVG file creation routine to make an SVG the displays two circles and a mesh.
+/// Very basic SVG file creation routine to make an SVG that displays two circles and a mesh.

 /// Kept simple just for this sample; there are much better SVG toolkits available that could